SENSEI-insitu/SENSEI/README.md

 * **VTK_HAS_GENERIC_ARRAYS**: Set to ON if you have a custom VTK build with Generic Array support.
 The current Sensei Histogram implementation uses generic arrays API and hence is not built unless this is set to ON.
-You can choose which analysis routines to compile using the following flags.

 You can choose which miniapp to build using the following flags.